Fun Facts About Albert Einstein and His Contributions to Math and Physics

 • In 1905, he published four research papers, the special theory of relativity, the Brownian motion theory, the photon theory of light, and the equivalence of mass and energy.
 The basis of special theory of relativity is that the velocity of light was absolute, albeit, all other velocities are relative.

 •In 1916, Einstein introduced the notion of dark energy.
-He called it the “energy of nothing”.
-The energy of nothing is Einstein’s cosmological constant, which was added to his general theory of relativity.
-However, he later refuted his own idea by calling it his greatest blunder.
-“But, his great blunder holds the destiny of universe” says Michio Kaku, author of Parallel Worlds.
+He called it the “energy of nothing”, which was Einstein’s cosmological constant, and was added to his general theory of relativity.
+However, he later refuted his own idea by calling it his greatest blunder.“But, his great blunder holds the destiny of universe” says Michio Kaku, author of Parallel Worlds.
 According to Alexey Vikhlinin, lead researcher in the Smithsonian Astrophysical Observatory in Cambridge, Massachusetts, “dark energy is the cosmological constant, or in simple terms: ‘nothing weighs something’.
 Modern cosmologists estimate that almost 70 percent of universe is dark energy, five percent ordinary matter and 25 percent dark matter.
-(Sources: Sciencentral.com and Wired.com).
+(Sources: Sciencentral.com* and Wired.com*).

 • In 1905 he published the paper on mass-energy equivalence, which gave twentieth century’s most famous equation E=MC2.
 The equation means that small amounts of mass could be converted into huge amounts of energy.
 It was the basis of development of nuclear power.

 • Einstein did not believe in the wave theory of light.
-He stressed more on the particle theory of light and believed that light is a collection of particles, not waves.
+He focused more on the particle theory of light and believed that light is a collection of particles, not waves.

 • Much of his later life was spent in search for a unified field theory, but he was unsuccessful in providing substantial evidence on it.